-This research focuses on attachment and transport of microorganisms through both saturated and unsaturated porous
+This research focuses on attachment and transport of microorganisms and colloids through both saturated and unsaturated porous

 media.
 Key aspects of this work include (a) how surfactants - the key ingredient in detergents and other household

 cleaners - affect microbial transport and (b) the linkage between lab-scale studies and field-scale transport.
-We are currently conducting
+We have

 Interactions between microorganisms and surfaces